tbrycekelly/UAF-Plankline/Notes/Morphocluster Setup.md

     COMPOSE_DOCKER_CLI_BUILD=1
     DOCKER_BUILDKIT=1

-Build the container.
+Save.
+Ctrl + x  y.
+Then build the container.
 This step will take a while the first time (will be shorter if you are rebuilding the image later on).

     cd /opt/UAF-Morphocluster/morphocluster
     sudo docker-compose up --build